xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Common configuration/Add whitelist.md

 -   RDS instance

     In this case, a data source is created by using an RDS instance.
 Currently, the connectivity test \(including the RDS in VPC environments\) is supported.
-If the connectivity test fails, you can try to add the data source using the jdbcUrl.
+If the connectivity test fails, you can try to add the data source using the JDBCURL.

--   jdbcUrl
+-   JDBCURL

-    For the IP in jdbcUrl, enter an intranet IP address or an Internet IP address if no intranet IP address is available.
+    For the IP in JDBCURL, enter an intranet IP address or an Internet IP address if no intranet IP address is available.
 The intranet IP address features faster synchronization because the address is relevant to Alibaba Cloud data centers, while the synchronization speed of the internet IP address is subject to the available internet bandwidth.

 RDS whitelist configuration